android/games-samples/trivialkart/trivialkart-unity/README.md

 subscriptions without being charged.
 Test accounts also have greatly reduced subscription periods, allowing for easier testing of subscription features.

+## Building for Google Play Games

+TODO: Verify setup instructions across supported Unity versions and frame pacing guidance.

+You need to enable x86 ABI architecture.
+This can be activated using `Player Settings > Other Settings > Target Architectures` and enabling both x86 (Chrome OS) and x86-64 (Chrome OS).

+*Note:* You can only enable x86 support when using the IL2CPP Scripting Backend.
+This can be done from `Player Settings > Configuration > Scripting Backend > IL2CPP`.

 ## Support

 If you've found any errors or bugs in this sample game, please